 If you need a crown to protect your tooth, an extras policy with major dental cover can protect you from the expensive bill.

 Without health insurance, a dental crown could cost $1,000 or more.

-The right extras policy can cover the cost of your crown and other major dental treatments as well as regular check-ups, cleanings and fluoride treatments.
+The right extras policy can cover a portion of the cost of your crown and other major dental treatments as well as regular check-ups, cleanings and fluoride treatments.

 What is a tooth crown?